Gosheni/Sudoku/README.md

       Please init a new board to keep playing

-    $ ./sudoku.exe init path_to_existing_board.json # user can also create board from existing json
+    $ ./sudoku.exe load path_to_existing_board.json # user can load board from existing json
         1 2 3   4 5 6   7 8 9
        -------------------------
     1 | 3   6 | 5   8 | 4     |